Reese Creek Restoration

 Restoration Work

 In their natural state, many Willamette Valley streams meandered and spread across their floodplains.
-Historical beaver removal, riparian logging, and stream channelization narrowed and incised streambanks.
+Historical beaver removal, riparian logging, and clearing and relocating streams for agricultural use, resulted in streams becoming channelized, narrowed and incised.
 Channel incision is when a stream digs itself into a trench below the level of the historic floodplain.
-When a stream becomes incised, it lowers the water table, increases erosion, and is less able to manage extreme flows.
+When a stream becomes incised, it lowers the water table, increases erosion, and is less able to manage extreme flows, often having scoured out to bedrock.
 The Watershed Council conducted a series of 25 bank pullbacks and floodplain terrace excavations to provide the creek with more room to move.
-Bank pullbacks repair incised banks by digging out a more gentle gradient to meet the floodplain.
-This will help mitigate flood concerns, increase water quality, and provide more high-quality habitat for aquatic species.
+Bank pullbacks repair incised banks by providing a gradual gradient to meet the floodplain.
+This will help mitigate flood concerns, increase water quality, and provide high-quality habitat for aquatic species.

-The Watershed Council also installed large woody debris structures alongside the bank pullbacks to strengthen them and encourage further habitat complexity.
-The large woody debris structures anchor the new pullbacks and provide habitat for aquatic species.
-The Watershed Council planted over 23,000 plants in 14 acres of riparian forest.
+The Watershed Council also installed large woody debris structures alongside the bank pullbacks to more frequently inundate them during high flows and encourage further habitat complexity.
+The large woody debris structures anchor the new pullbacks and capture woody debris and stream bedload, retaining and sorting gravels and covering bedrock.
+This process sequesters water flow through the gravels, keeping it cooler to address the elevated summer temperatures that are the biggest limiting factor in the Marys River watershed for the health of aquatic species.
+The Watershed Council planted over 23,000 native plants on 14 acres of riparian forest.
 These new forests will help shade the stream, limit erosion, and be a source of large woody debris in the future.
-Additionally, we replaced an undersized culvert to restore fish passage through the stream.
-Together, these actions help to protect and enhance habitat for freshwater mussels, cutthroat trout, juvenile steelhead, and aquatic insects.
+Additionally, we replaced a perched, undersized culvert to restore fish passage on a tributary to Reese Creek, opening up over half a mile of high quality habitat..
+Together, these actions protect and enhance habitat for freshwater mussels, cutthroat trout, Pacific lamprey, and other aquatic organisms.

 Large woody debris placed in Reese Creek in a recent bank pullback.